 - On Charmed, Cole speaks very good Italian.

-- Whose Line Is It Anyway?: The game Foreign Film Dub with guest star Sid Caesar is actually a subversion.
+- The game "Foreign Film Dub" with guest star Sid Caesar is actually a subversion.
 One of Caesar's gags is his apparent fluency in many languages, but he actually only speaks English and Yiddish.

-- And Stephen Fry in a Questions Only game set in ancient Rome using only Latin (until he gets flustered when asked about the Parthenon)
+- And Stephen Fry in a "Questions Only" game set in ancient Rome using only Latin (until he gets flustered when asked about the Parthenon).

 - Jeff Davis in the American version speaks actual Spanish during a round.

 - Artemus Gordon of The Wild Wild West uses a number of different languages over the course of the series, occasionally at some length, and does it very well.
 Mostly due to the fact that Ross Martin had an ear for such things and spoke something like seven languages fluently.
 Martin also put his skills to good use while playing a Hispanic in Mr. Lucky.